trustcassie/gtm-template/README.md

 Now that we have a Cassie CMP tag capturing updated user consent against GTM Consent states, we can configure other tags to fire based on the stored consent.

+A number of tags within GTM are pre-configured to be consent aware and will show their Built-In Consent Checks in their Consent Settings, for example Google Analytics and Google Ads.
+Any tags that are pre-configured will not require additional consent checks and will automatically respond accordingly to the consent from the Cookie Banner.

-The below example highlights a tag that checks if consent has been granted for Consent state: Ad\_storage before firing.
-This means that you can configure a tag to deploy based on consent state opt In status and your specific requirements.
+Any tags that are not pre-configured will require additional consent to fire.
+The below example highlights a tag that checks if consent has been granted for Consent state: functionality_storage before firing.
+This means that you can configure a tag to deploy based on consent state opt in status and your specific requirements.

 **Set up steps**